-If you are using the SDK GUI, you can import the Hardware Platform, BSP, and any application projects into your SDK workspace.
+If you are using the Vitis GUI, you can import the fixed Hardware Platform, BSP, and any application projects into your Vitis workspace.
+Select MicroBlaze as the target processor in the when creating the application.

-The SDK GUI can be used to build and debug your code.
+The Vitis GUI can be used to build and debug your code.